freeCodeCamp/freeCodeCamp/guide/english/java/generics/index.md

     }
 }
 ```
+Notice that the decompiled code contains no trace of the type information present in the original source code.

-When you compile some code against a generic type or method, the compiler works out what you really mean (i.e. what the type argument for T is)
+When you compile some code against a generic type or method, the compiler works out what you really mean (i.e. what the type argument for `T` is)
-and verifies at compile time that you're doing the right thing, but the emitted code again just talks in terms of java.lang.Object - the compiler generates extra casts where necessary.
+and verifies at compile time that you're doing the right thing, but the emitted code again just talks in terms of `java.lang.Object` - the compiler generates extra casts where necessary.
-At execution time, a `List<String>` and a `List<Date>` are exactly the same the extra type information has been erased by the compiler.
+At execution time, a `List<String>` and a `List<Date>` are exactly the same - the extra type information has been erased by the compiler.

 ## The Diamond Operator (<>)

 Type variables need to be typed twice: once while declaring the data type, and once while calling the constructor.
 This can get quite unsightly, and a better way was introduced in Java SE 7 - the diamond operator (<>).
-The diamond operator replaces the repetiton in type variables while calling the constructor by replacing them with <>, and the compiler infers the type from the type of the variable the object is being assigned to.
+The diamond operator replaces the repetiton in type variables while calling the constructor by replacing them with `<>`, and the compiler infers the type from the type of the variable the object is being assigned to.

 For example
 ```java